 If you have anything more exciting to do, like watching paint dry, by all means feel free to click away and save yourself from the suffering i'm about to inflict upon you.

 The primary website for 12bytes went off line for nearly two weeks on the 21st of December, 2022.
-If you visited here during that time you probably saw this.
+If you visited here during that time you were probably forwarded to a generic landing page.
 Getting the website back up was a nightmare.... that lasted 12 days... and nights.

 Here's the story...